Saleh Saad

-Saleh Saad (صالح سعد, סאלח סעד; born 20 July 1963) is an Druze-Israeli politician.
+Saleh Saad (صالح سعد, סאלח סעד; born 20 July 1963) is a Druze Israeli politician.
 He served as a member of the Knesset for the Zionist Union and Labor Party between 2017 and 2019.

 Biography

 Saad was born in Beit Jann, and served in the Israeli security forces as a combatant for twelve years.
 He became a director of the Galilee Local Council Workers Division, and was also chairman of the Galilee branch of the Histadrut.
 A member of the Labor Party, he was placed 25th on the party's list for the 2013 Knesset elections, However, he failed to win a seat.

 Prior to the 2015 Knesset elections, Saad was given the 26th place on the list of the Zionist Union (an alliance of Labor and Hatnuah), a spot reserved for a Druze candidate.
 Although the alliance won only 24 seats, Saad entered the Knesset on 3 October 2017 as a replacement for Manuel Trajtenberg, who had retired from politics.
 He was placed seventeenth on the Labor list for the April 2019 elections, but the party won only six seats.